commonhaus/foundation/bylaws/2-cf-membership.md

 A **project** within the CF represents collaborative innovation in open source technology.
 These projects are dynamic collectives of individual contributors, functioning as self-organizing units rather than formal legal entities.[^1]

-**Flexible and Inclusive Structure:** Projects can vary in size and scope, ranging from individual repositories to entire collections of repositories.
+**Flexible and Inclusive Structure:** Projects vary in size and scope&mdash;a project might have a single repository, or it might encompass multiple repositories.
 Whether it's a single focused effort or a collection of related initiatives, each project is defined by common goals and shared assets, including code, trademarks, and domains.
+While the CF uses GitHub as the primary platform for collaboration, projects may be hosted on other platforms as well.

 [^1]: Contributors may be affiliated with various organizations or companies, but they contribute as individuals.

-## Project Representation
+### Project Representation

 **Diverse Voices, Unified Decision-Making:** Each project within the Commonhaus Foundation (CF) has its unique perspective, and its own legitimate interests in decisions taken by the foundation as a whole.
 To ensure that every project has a say in the direction of the foundation, each project appoints a representative to the [Extended Governance Committee (EGC)][egc].

+The EGC representative:

-The representative is chosen according to the project's own governance practices.
+- is chosen according to the project's own governance practices,
-The representative is not required to have or maintain general membership of the foundation.
+- is not required to have or maintain general membership in the foundation, but
+- must have a GitHub account to participate in CF [discussions][discussions] and [votes][voting].

-**Dedicated Representation:** If an EGC representative is elected to the [CF Council (CFC)][cfc], we recommend appointing an additional representative for the EGC to ensure project-specific needs are represented.
+**Dedicated Representation:** If an EGC representative is elected to the [CF Council (CFC)][cfc], we recommend appointing an additional representative for the EGC (if possible) to ensure project-specific needs are represented.

 ## General Members

-**Join as an individual.** Membership to the CF is open to all individuals who share our mission and meet the outlined eligibility criteria[^3].
+**Join as an individual[^3].** Membership to the CF is open to all individuals who share our mission and meet the outlined eligibility criteria.

 - **Eligibility Criteria**: Eligibility requires active and meaningful engagement with CF or its projects for at least three months.
     Meaningful contributions include commits and merged pull requests (code, documentation, or applications for demonstration, education, or advocacy); triage, maintainer or moderator roles for CF project repositories; or substantive participation in community forums.